MapsHD/benchmark-fast-lio-to-hdmapping/README.md

 This small toolset allows to integrate SLAM solution provided by [fast-lio](https://github.com/hku-mars/FAST_LIO.git) with [HDMapping](https://github.com/MapsHD/HDMapping).
 This repository contains ROS 1 workspace that :
-  - submodule to tested revision of fast-lio
+  - submodule to tested revision of FAST-LIO
   - a converter that listens to topics advertised from odometry node and save data in format compatible with HDMapping.

 ## Building